ManageIQ/active_bugzilla/README.md

 * For Mac
   * Download python-bugzilla from https://fedorahosted.org/python-bugzilla/
   * Untar the file
-  * Run setup.py install
+  * Run sudo setup.py install

 python-bugzilla uses pycurl and expects it to be installed.

 * For Mac
   * Download pycurl from http://pycurl.sourceforge.net/download/
   * Untar the file
-  * Run setup.py install
+  * Run sudo setup.py install

 ## Installation